AnaOttavi/insiders_clustering/README.md

 # 1. Business Problem.
-Find significant customers for the business who make high purchases of their favourite products.
+Find significant customers for the business who make high purchases of their favorite products.
 The organization wants to roll out a loyalty program, called Insiders, to the high-value customers after identification of segments.

 **Dataset Description** : https://www.kaggle.com/vik2012kvs/high-value-customers-identification